 2. Get Trained

-There are many types of embroidery work that exist like open work, counter thread work, outline work, void work, etc. You have to be creative in designing items like beachwear, kidswear, cushion embroidery, etc.
+Many types of embroidery work exist like open work, counter thread work, outline work, void work, etc. You have to be creative in designing items like beachwear, kidswear, cushion embroidery, etc.

 Create a business plan for your embroidery business with a mission statement and goals.
-Calculate startup budget including the cost of machinery, required manpower, working capital, and promotional cost.
+Calculate the startup budget including the cost of machinery, required manpower, working capital, and promotional costs.

 Determine your product and target audience.
 How you will be going to face your competitors in the industry?
 Calculate expected revenue and break-even point.